xCloud Backup

 - Maximum: 365 days

-Application: Applies to all new objects in the bucket
+- Application: Applies to all new object versions in the bucket

 Access Credentials